Crowd Control Stanchions | Ropes And Stanchions Guide

-The classic post and rope stanchion is a tried and true, traditional and elegant method of crowd control.
+These crowd control stanchions are tried and true, traditional and elegant method of crowd control.
 These posts have aesthetic appeal, and typically feature velour rope, twisted nylon, or metal chain to connect them, creating a barrier to direct foot traffic or lines of people.
-While the traditional post and rope set up is the norm, there are a number of different styles that are better suited to certain applications.
+While the traditional post and rope set up is the norm, there are a number of different styles for our crowd control stanchions that are better suited to certain applications.
 Let’s take a look at the different options available.

 The classic metal stanchion post is composed of a post, a base, a top and a loop near the top where a chain or rope can be attached.
 A number of different finishes are available, typically in a polished metal, and tops may be shaped in different styles including urn, ball or flat top designs.
 These posts are portable and relatively lightweight, but still solid and stable enough to provide adequate crowd and queue control.
 They’re great for pop up events that require a certain flair, like red carpet style events.
 Or they can be used continuously at hotels, galleries, museums, theaters or any other upscale facility.